Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Semiclassical quantum dynamics

 \subsection{Semiclassics for fermions}

-While the TWA as described above was successfully applied to bosonic systems, it was only recently extended to fermionic degrees of freedom \cite{davidson_semiclassical_2017}.
-The extension is called fermionic TWA (fTWA) and defines a set of phase space coordinates by making use of the so($2n$) commutator structure of the fermionic bilinears $\hat \rho_{\alpha\beta} = c_\alpha^\dagger c_\beta - \frac{1}{2} \delta_{\alpha\beta}$ and $\hat \tau_{\alpha\beta} = c_\alpha c_\beta$. fTWA was used to study the thermalization and echo dynamics in SYK models \cite{davidson_semiclassical_2017,schmitt_semiclassical_2019} as well as the non-equilibrium dynamics in disordered Hubbard models \cite{sajna_semiclassical_2020}.
-It is worth mentioning that a very similar method was proposed even earlier in a different context under the name "stochastic mean-field approach" \cite{lacroix_ultrafast_2014}.
+While the TWA method as described above was successfully applied to bosonic systems, it was only recently extended to fermionic degrees of freedom \cite{Davidson2017}.
+The extension is called fermionic TWA (fTWA) and defines a set of phase space coordinates by making use of the so($2n$) commutator structure of the fermionic bilinears $\hat \rho_{\alpha\beta} = c_\alpha^\dagger c_\beta - \frac{1}{2} \delta_{\alpha\beta}$ and $\hat \tau_{\alpha\beta} = c_\alpha c_\beta$. fTWA was used to study the thermalization and echo dynamics in SYK models~\cite{Davidson2017,Schmitt2019} as well as the non-equilibrium dynamics in disordered models \cite{Sajna2020,Iwanek2023,Kaczmarek2023}.
+An equivalent method was proposed earlier in a different context under the name “stochastic mean-field approach”~\cite{Ayik2008,Lacroix2014,Lacroix2014a}.

-Within fTWA the operators $\hat \rho_{\alpha\beta}$ and $\hat \tau_{\alpha\beta}$ are replaced by their associated classical phase space variables $\rho_{\alpha\beta}$ and $\tau_{\alpha\beta}$, i. e. their Weyl symbol in the context of the phase space formulation of quantum mechanics.
+Within fTWA, the operators $\hat \rho_{\alpha\beta}$ and $\hat \tau_{\alpha\beta}$ are replaced by their associated classical phase space variables $\rho_{\alpha\beta}$ and $\tau_{\alpha\beta}$, i.~e. their Weyl symbol in the context of the phase space formulation of quantum mechanics.
 The semiclassical time-evolution equations are derived using a mean-field decoupling of the interaction term in the fermionic many-body Hamiltonian.
-For the application to the Hubbard model in this text only the operators $\hat \rho_{\alpha\beta}$ with an index set $\alpha = i\sigma$, where $i$ denotes the lattice site $i$ and $\sigma$ is a spin index, need to be considered.

-The Wigner function is modelled within fTWA as a Gaussian distribution with means and connected covariances determined from the respective values of the quantum mechanical initial state:
+For the application to the Hubbard model in this text only the operators $\hat \rho_{\alpha\beta}$ with an index set $\alpha = i\sigma$ need to be considered, where $i$ denotes the lattice site $i$ and $\sigma$ is a spin index.
+The Wigner function is typically constructed as a probability distribution function with means and connected covariances determined from the respective expectation values of the quantum initial state: